Control Access to Records

 Controlled by Parent

-A user can view, edit, or delete a record if she can perform that same action on the record it belongs to.
+A user can view, edit, or delete a record if she can perform that same action on the object it belongs to.

 When the org-wide sharing setting for an object is Private or Public Read Only, an admin can grant users additional access to records by setting up a role hierarchy or defining sharing rules.
 Sharing rules can only be used to grant additional access.
 They cannot be used to restrict access to records beyond what was originally specified with the org-wide sharing defaults.